easy-pwa/easy-pwa-js/README.md

 ### PwaManager

 #### Register a Service Worker
-Set the third argument if you want to use Push Notifications.
+Set the third argument if you want to use Firebase Push Notifications.
 ````
 PwaManager.registerServiceWorker('./sw.js', {scope: './'}, FIREBASE_MESSAGING_JS).then(function(registration) {
     console.log('SW correctly registered');